ibigen/ReporType/readme.md

-# ReporType - RAW VERSION
+# ReporType

+This repository contains a preliminary version of ReporType.

+**PLEASE GO TO THE FINAL AND UP-TO-DATE REPOSITORY https://github.com/insapathogenomics/ReporType**

 ReporType is an automatic, easy-to-use and flexible pipeline, created with Snakemake, for loci screening and typing.
 Its application can be particularly useful for rapid genotyping of infectious agents, namely virus and bacteria.